-Battle of Hürtgen Forest During the fall and winter of 1944 and 1945, the longest battle of the war on German soil took place in the Hürtgen Forest.
+During the fall and winter of 1944

 It caused numerous casualties on both sides.
 The Hürtgen Forest consisted of thick woodland, bare hilltops and deep gorges not far from the Belgian border.
 Heavy rain and snowfall and a lack of roads made it extremely difficult to penetrate.
 Nonetheless, the Allies pushed into the rough and unfamiliar terrain in order to secure their advance towards the Rhine.
 The battle proceeded from mid-September 1944 to mid-February 1945, and ended with an Allied victory.

 Hürtgen Forest

 After the failure of Operation Market Garden in September 1944, the Allies developed a new plan to invade Germany: Operation Veritable.
 Over half a million troops assembled, along with vast amounts of armaments.
 Cities such as Kleve and Emmerich were razed by the Allied air forces.
 The final hurdle was the Rhine itself.
 The crossing near Wesel (Operation Plunder) was one of several coordinated Rhine crossings.
 A million Allied soldiers participated.
 In support of the crossing, 14.000 paratroopers were dropped behind enemy lines (Operation Varsity).
 At the city of Remagen in Rhineland-Palatinate, the Allies managed to capture Ludendorff Bridge - one of the few remaining bridges across the Rhine.
-Following the crossing of the Rhine, the Allied forces were able to advance further
+Following the crossing of the Rhine, the Allied forces were able to advance further into the heart of Germany.